HB 305 Requirement 09/01/2019

 - Tuesday, April 25, 2023

 Last Day of Early Voting by Personal Appearance

 Last day to Receive Ballot by Mail

-- May 4, 2020 (next business day after Election Day) at 5:00 p.m. if carrier envelope is postmarked by 7:00 p.m. at the location of the election on Election Day (unless overseas or military voter deadlines apply)
+- Saturday, May 6, 2023 (Election Day) at 7:00 p.m. if carrier envelope is not postmarked, OR Monday, May 8, 2023 (next business day after Election Day) at 5:00 p.m. if carrier envelope is postmarked by 7:00 p.m. at the location of the election on Election Day (unless overseas or military voter deadlines apply)